-On 24 November 2000, the Australia New Zealand Food Standards Council adopted the Australia New Zealand Food Standards Code (known as Volume 2 of the Food Standards Code) that applies in both Australia and New Zealand.
+On 24 November 2000, the Ministerial Council adopted the Australia New Zealand Food Standards Code (known as Volume 2 of the Food Standards Code) that applies in both Australia and New Zealand.
 A two-year transitional period has been implemented at the conclusion of which Volume 2 of the Food Standards Code will be the sole code for both countries.
 In the interim, for the majority of food standards, there are two standards operating in Australia and three in New Zealand (including the New Zealand Food Regulations).

-FSANZ received an application from Monsanto Australia Ltd to amend Standard A18 - Foods Produced Using Gene Technology in Volume 1 and Standard 1.5.2 in Volume 2 of the Food Standards Code.
-This standard regulates the sale of genetically modified food in Australia.
-This application is now at Final Assessment stage as indicated below.
+Standard A18 - Foods Produced Using Gene Technology in Volume 1 and Standard 1.5.2 in Volume 2 of the Food Standards Code regulate the sale of genetically modified food in Australia.
+An application from Monsanto Australia Ltd to amend the standard has been received by ANZFA.